-- The bike rack is designed only to carry bicycles and electrically assisted bicycles (e-bikes, pedelecs). - \triangleright The gross weight specified by the manufacturer must not be exceeded. - \triangleright The identification plate and rear lights must not be covered. - \triangleright The maximum permissible payload of the bike rack is 100 kg. - When loading the bike rack, observe the centre of gravity.
-If the bike rack is only loaded with one bicycle, position the bicycle as closely as possible to the vehicle wall. - Before fixing e-bikes, check that the retaining arms and the wheel-holders of the e-bike bike rack are in the correct position.
-If necessary, adjust the retaining arm or wheel-holder to fit the e-bike. - ▷ Driving with a folded out bike rack without bicycles is not permitted. - Before every journey, check: Is the bike rack without bicycles folded in correctly?
+- The bike rack is designed only to carry bicycles and electrically assisted bicycles (e-bikes, pedelecs). - \triangleright The gross weight specified by the manufacturer must not be exceeded. - > The identification plate and rear lights must not be covered. - \triangleright The maximum permissible payload of the bike rack is 100 kg. - When loading the bike rack, observe the centre of gravity.
+If the bike rack is only loaded with one bicycle, position the bicycle as closely as possible to the vehicle wall. - Before fixing bicycles, check that the retaining arms and the wheel-holders of the bike rack are in the correct position.
+If necessary, adjust the retaining arm or wheel-holder to fit the bicycle. - ▷ Driving with a folded out bike rack without bicycles is not permitted. - Before every journey, check: Is the bike rack without bicycles folded in correctly?
+Are the bicycles securely fastened to the bike rack using the h